hashicorp/vault/website/source/guides/plugin-backends.html.md

 operates under the same underlying plugin mechanism, it is slightly different in design than plugin backends demonstrated in this guide.
-The database backend manages multiple plugins under the same backend mount point, whereas plugin backends are generic backends that functions as either a secret or auth backend.
+The database backend manages multiple plugins under the same backend mount point, whereas plugin backends are generic backends that function as either secret or auth backends.

 This guide provides steps to build, register, and mount non-database external plugin backends.